kodaim1115/scMM/README.md

 # scMM: Mixture-of-experts multimodal deep generative model for single-cell multiomics analysis

+scMM is a novel deep generative model-based framework for the extraction of interpretable joint representations and cross-modal generation for single-cell multiomics data (e.g. transcriptome & chromatin accessibility, transcriptome & surface proteins).
+It is based on a mixture-of-experts multimodal deep generative model and achieves end-to-end learning by modeling raw count data in each modality based on different probability distributions.

 `colab_tutorial.ipynb` shows how to run scMM using GPU on Google Colab.
 For the tutorial, we use toy data generated from CITE-seq (single-cell transctiptome & surface protein) data for bone marrow mononuclear cell (BMNC) including randomely subsampled 15,000 cells ([Stuart and Butler et. al., 2018](https://www.cell.com/cell/fulltext/S0092-8674(19)30559-8#%20)).
 Most varaible 5000 genes were selected for transcriptome data.